hmz42/SRS/README.md

 ### 1. User Access and Registration
 1.1 **Account Creation:**
+   - Implement social media authentication (e.g., Google, Facebook) as an alternative registration option for users.
    - Users can create accounts with personalized details to meet their individual needs.
    - The registration process ensures data security and privacy.

 1.2 **Tailored Account Settings:**
-   - Users have the ability to customize their account settings, including privacy preferences and notification configurations.
+   - Users can customize their account settings, including privacy preferences and notification configurations.

 ### 2. Service Search in Specific Areas or Accounts
 2.1 **Location-Based Search:**
    - Users can specify their current location or preferred area for a targeted search.
-   - The system provides results for local sellers, Reservation Service Providers, and Service Providers based on the specified location.
+   - The system provides results for Reservation Providers, and Service Providers based on the specified location.

 2.2 **Account-Specific Search:**
-   - Users can filter search results based on specific account types (regular users, sellers, reservation service providers, or service providers).
+   - Users can filter search results based on specific account types (regular users, reservation providers, or service providers).

-### 3. Seller Accounts
-3.1 **E-commerce Management:**
-   - Sellers can manage their product listings, update information.
-   - Inventory management features ensure accurate product availability.

-3.2 **Cashier Functions:**
-   - Sellers have access to cashier functions for smooth updates within the platform.

-### 4. Reservation System
+### 3. Reservation System
-4.1 **Reservation Management:**
+3.1 **Reservation Management:**
    - Reservation Service Providers can efficiently manage reservations through their accounts.
-   - Real-time updates ensure accurate availability information.
+   - Real-time updates ensure the accurate availability of information.

-4.2 **Conflict Prevention:**
+3.2 **Conflict Prevention:**
    - The system incorporates conflict prevention mechanisms to avoid overlapping reservations and ensure a seamless booking experience.

-### 5. Service Providers
+### 4. Service Providers
-5.1 **Skills Showcase:**
+4.1 **Skills Showcase:**
    - Service Providers showcase their skills and services through profiles, including detailed descriptions and multimedia content.

-5.2 **Request Handling:**
+4.2 **Request Handling:**
    - Service Providers can accept or refuse user requests for services.
    - Real-time chat functionality allows direct communication between users and service providers
+   - Incorporate a portfolio feature for Service Providers, allowing them to showcase past work, client testimonials, or certifications, enhancing their profiles and instilling confidence in users.

+## 5. Rating and Reviews

+ 5.1 **Overall Rating**
+- This overall rating is dynamically calculated based on detailed evaluations provided in the "Previous Services Rating" section.

+ 5.2 **Previous Services Rating**
+- In this section, users have the opportunity to rate specific aspects of past services received.
+The detailed rating system covers various facets such as punctuality, communication, quality of service, and more.

 ## Non-Functional Requirements